Fernando Aiuti

-Biography
+Early life and education

 Born in Urbino in 1935, he graduated with a degree in medicine from Sapienza University of Rome.

+Career

 In 1991, during a congress at the Fair in Cagliari, the possibility of AIDS being transmitted orally was being discussed.
 Aiuti suddenly took Rosaria Iardino, an HIV-positive woman, and kissed her on the mouth, trying to convince public opinion that the virus could not be transmitted orally.
 A journalist photographed the scene and this photo became internationally famous.

 Aiuti was head of The People of Freedom list in 2008, and was elected to the municipal council of Rome for The People of Freedom with the mayor Gianni Alemanno, until 2013.

-He was appointed chief within the health policies commission of the Roma municipality (2008–2013), were he express against the closing of the public hospital San Giacomo degli Incurabili.
+He was appointed chief within the health policies commission of the Roma municipality (2008–2013), where he spoke out against the closing of the public hospital San Giacomo degli Incurabili.

 He was full professor at Sapienza University and, in 2010, he was there appointed emeritus professor.

 Aiuti died on 9 January 2019 due to an accidental fall at the Gemelli Polyclinic, where he was hospitalized for an ischemic heart disease.